Guide to the 2023 Discover cash back calendar

 |

-Unlike previous years where Discover released all of its cash back categories at once, the issuer is taking a new approach by releasing categories one quarter at a time — in line with how Chase releases its bonus categories.
-This change is likely an unwelcomed one for existing cardholders who’re used to seeing everything at once and planning accordingly, but it’s not an uncommon practice among rotating category cards.
+Unlike previous years where Discover released all of its cash back categories at once, the issuer has started to release categories one quarter at a time — in line with how Chase releases its bonus categories.
+This change is likely an unwelcome one for existing cardholders who’re used to seeing everything at once and planning accordingly, but it’s not an uncommon practice among rotating category cards.

 How to activate Discover categories

-You won’t earn your 5 percent cash back bonuses with the Discover it Cash Back card or Discover it Student Cash Back unless you activate this bonus feature on your card each quarter.
+You won’t earn your 5 percent cash back bonuses with the Discover it® Cash Back or Discover it® Student Cash Back unless you activate this bonus feature on your card each quarter.
 Fortunately, you can easily activate your bonus categories on your credit card’s online account page.

 If you’re unsure whether you’ve activated your quarterly bonus categories, you can also check by using the Discover website.
 On the cash back calendar page, you can click on “Log In to Activate.”

-In the first quarter of 2023 — January through March — you can earn 5 percent back at grocery stores, drug stores and on select streaming services, on up to $1,500 for the quarter after activation, then 1 percent.
+In the fourth quarter of 2023 — October through December — you can earn 5 percent back at Amazon.com and Target (on up to $1,500 for the quarter after activation, then 1 percent).
 Consider the following tips to get the most out of these bonus categories:

 How to redeem Discover rewards

-Unlike some other cash back credit cards that make you build up a minimum balance of rewards before you can cash them in, the Discover it Cash Back and the Discover it Student Cash Back let you redeem rewards in the form of a direct deposit to your account or a statement credit on your card in any amount.
+Unlike some other cash back credit cards that make you build up a minimum balance of rewards before you can cash them in, the Discover it® Cash Back and Discover it® Student Cash Back let you redeem rewards in the form of a direct deposit to your account or a statement credit on your card in any amount.

 Rewards you earn with Discover credit cards never expire as long as your account is open, so you can keep earning until you’re ready to redeem.